teohm/natives-install/README.md

 ### System-wide

-By default, it uses the catalogs shipped with [natives-catalog](https://github.com/teohm/natives-catalog) gem.
+By default, it uses [the catalog](https://github.com/teohm/natives-catalog/blob/master/catalogs/rubygems.yaml) shipped with [natives-catalog](https://github.com/teohm/natives-catalog) gem.

 To update the catalogs: